Seneca-BSA/bsa/docs/seh500/lab3.md

 - `Z`: Set to 1 when the result of the operation was zero, cleared to 0 otherwise.
 - `C`: Set to 1 when the operation resulted in a carry, cleared to 0 otherwise.
 - `V`: Set to 1 when the operation caused overflow, cleared to 0 otherwise.

+Depending on how you want branching to be done, the condition suffix can be add to the branching instruction to form a conditional branching instruction.

 | Suffix {cond} | Flags | Meaning |
 |---|---|---|